Local sports menu for June 10, 2021

 Basketball

+High school boys: GSL: Lewis and Clark at Central Valley, Mead at Gonzaga Prep, Ferris at Mt.
+Spokane, Othello at West Valley, East Valley at Rogers, Shadle Park at North Central, Pullman at Clarkston, all 7 p.m.

-High school: GSL: Lewis and Clark at Shadle Park, Mead at Mt.
-Spokane, Central Valley at Rogers, University at Gonzaga Prep, Cheney at Ferris, North Central at East Valley, all 4 p.m.
+High school girls: GSL: Lewis and Clark at Central Valley, Mead at Gonzaga Prep, Ferris at Mt.
+Spokane, Othello at West Valley, East Valley at Rogers, Shadle Park at North Central, Pullman at Clarkston, all 5:30 p.m.

 Track and field